constellationsdataset/Constellations_Supplementary/README.md

 ### Dataset Samples
 We show in here a very small subset of our dataset, which was part of the set used in the human experiments.
-The link to full dataset will be added in final paper.
+The link to full dataset will be added later.

 ---
 ### Code (Constellations_pipeline-main)